hputnam/BioMin_HIS/Protocols/Protocol_HIMBTitratorGatesLab_20180610.md

 		- Rinse is used to purge any air bubbles that may occur in the acid line.
 If there are more air bubbles, flick both tubes until they disappear.
 		***DO NOT START TITRATIONS IF THERE ARE STILL BUBBLES.
 BUBBLES WILL RESULT IN A LOWER ACID DELIVERY TO THE TITRATION THAN EXPECTED  AND WILL INTRODUCE ERROR INTO THE MEASUREMENTS***.
 	- After Purging/Rinsing, click "OK" to bring the titrator screen back to home.
-	- Raise the Rondolino and pour the clean acid into the glass bottle that is connected to the titrator by removing the small white plug.
+	- Raise the Rondolino, pour the clean acid into the glass bottle that is connected to the titrator by removing the small white plug and place the temperature probe back in its slot by the stirrer.
 	- Using DI water and a kim wipe, clean the acid cup.
 Leave upside down on brown paper towel to dry.
 	- Located at the top right side at the back of the Titrator, there will be a pH Sensor (DGi 115-SC).
 Place the sensor in the Robdolino position marked with a black arrow, next to the stirrer.
 		- Open the grey rubber cap on the pH sensor and leave open throughout use.